min69u/Reforestation/README.md

-## Atheism is a non-prophet organisation.
+## What does a pirate pay for his corn?
+A buccaneer!